arusaarh/sql-data-analysis-assignment/README.md

 # SQL Data Analysis Assignment

 ## Overview
-This repository contains a SQL-based data analysis assignment completed as part of a BI Data Analyst internship application.
+This repository contains a SQL-based data analysis assignment completed as part of a BI Data Analyst application.
 The goal of the task was to analyze structured data, address data quality issues and answer business-oriented analytical questions using SQL.

 The focus of this project is on clear analytical reasoning, readable SQL and reproducible results rather than advanced optimisation.